wagenaartje/neataptic/mkdocs/templates/docs/important/evolve.md

 ```

 #### Options
-Please note that there are **a lot** of options, here are the basic options:
+There are **a lot** of options, here are the basic options:

 * `cost` - Specify the cost function for the evolution, this tells a genome in the population how well it's performing.
-Default: _Methods.Cost.MSE_ (recommended).
+Default: _methods.cost.MSE_ (recommended).
 * `amount`- Set the amount of times to test the trainingset on a genome each generation.
 Useful for timeseries.
 Do not use for regular feedfoward problems.
 Default is _1_.
 * `growth` - Set the penalty you want to give for large networks.
 The penalty get's calculated as follows: _penalty = (genome.nodes.length + genome.connectoins.length + genome.gates.length) * growth;_
 This penalty will get added on top of the error.
 Your growth should be a very small number, the default value is _0.0001_